 When you start a low-carb diet, your insulin level decreases, and your body starts to excrete excess sodium.
 It will significantly increase your salt requirements.
 Since sodium is an important electrolyte, maintaining an optimum level of sodium level in your body is critically important to avoid poor performance, fatigue, headaches.
 So, increase your salt intake by simply sprinkling salt on your foods to avoid sodium deficiency.

 Carbohydrates such as sugars and grains are the major source of energy that your body uses to perform physical and mental activities.
 When you eliminate this major energy source from your diet, you need to add healthy fats to your diet to fulfill energy requirements and sustain yourself.
 Make sure to avoid trans-fat that is not good for your health.
 In addition, adequate consumption of healthy fats will make you feel full for long.

-Eating adequate fiber intake is important to prevent gut problems such as constipation and bloating.
-Taking high-fiber foods such as broccoli, sprouts, artichokes, avocados, beans, legumes, chia seeds, and flax seeds will increase satiety and suppress your appetite.
+Eating adequate fibre intake is important to prevent gut problems such as constipation and bloating.
+Taking high-fibre foods such as broccoli, sprouts, artichokes, avocados, beans, legumes, chia seeds, and flax seeds will increase satiety and suppress your appetite.

 7. Lack of Planning

 Embarking on a low-carb diet is no easy feat; you need to stay determined to achieve your fitness goals more quickly.
 With careful meal planning, patience, and cutting back on carbs, your body will start burning fats instead of carbs.